`

 • Spelt flour, wholemeal flour, or all-purpose flour can be used interchangeably based on your preference or dietary restrictions.
 For a gluten-free option, opt for a gluten-free baking blend.

-• Use a baking dish with a capacity of roughly 6-8 cups to accommodate the pudding mixture and sauce comfortably.
+• Use a deep baking dish with a capacity of roughly 6-8 cups to accommodate the pudding mixture and sauce comfortably.

 1.